-Thomas Tuchel named as new Chelsea head coach after Frank Lampard sacking - a month ago
+Thomas Tuchel named as new Chelsea head coach after Frank Lampard sacking - 8 months ago

 Thomas Tuchel has been appointed as the new head coach of Chelsea, becoming the first German to manage the club.

 The German manager, 47, was confirmed on Tuesday January 26, as the successor to Frank Lampard, who was sacked on Monday.

 In a statement, the club said Tuchel had signed an 18-month contract "with the possibility of an extension".